khartinger/mqtt4home/md/m4h24_Vue_PubSub2_e.md

    `?
 Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config file`
    `?
 Save this as a preset for future projects? (y/N) N`
 5. change to the project folder: VSC Men&uuml; File - Open folder....
-6. install MQTT library: Men&uuml; Terminal - New Terminal: `npm install mqtt --save`.
+6. install MQTT library: Men&uuml; Terminal - New Terminal: `npm install mqtt --save`

 ## Part 1: Creating the MQTT Client
 The MQTT client consists of three files, which are distributed to the directories `services` and `controller` (to be created):